Veggie Mania!

 2. Serve an antipasto platter.
 Leave off the salty meats and instead add your own marinated cauliflower and carrots, fresh green beans and lettuce spears.
 Serve with commercial Tzatziki (yoghurt & cucumber) dip, which is usually low in sodium.

-3. Make a big salad, complete with nuts, cheese, and leftover cold cooked veggies like broccoli, asparagus, peppers or cucumber.
+3. Make a big salad, complete with nuts and leftover cold cooked veggies like broccoli, asparagus, peppers or cucumber.
+You can also add cheese to prompt those squeamish veggie eaters.

 4. Slip slices of sweet red pepper, cucumbers and avocado into sandwiches or pita bread.